 Pioneertown Motel

 Surprisingly, the old town hasn’t lost its magnetism when the Westerns’ era ended.
-On the contrarily, home to the Pioneertown Motel, the place ensures not only a pleasant short visit, but only an extended stay.
+On the contrary, home to the Pioneertown Motel, the place ensures not only a pleasant short visit, but only an extended stay.

 The Motel has been around since 1946 as a place where curious travelers can pretend to be cowboys and cowgirls.
-19 guest rooms along with a 24-hour lounge or “The Canteen” guarantee a unique experience full of long evenings by a fire, stargazing, hiking, or horse-riding in the Pioneertown Mountains Preserve
+19 guest rooms along with a 24-hour lounge or “The Canteen” guarantee a unique experience full of long evenings by a fire, stargazing, hiking, or horse-riding in the Pioneertown Mountains Preserve.

-False Fronts
+5. Admire False Fronts

 Not all places in Pioneertown invite the visitors to walk inside and explore their interior.
 Similar to the “fake” town itself, some fronts are false, serving only as “extras” in the movies.
 Among such imposters are Bank and Jail that joined Mane Street around 1998-1999.